-Will the High-Dosage Tutoring grant require us to deduct indirect costs?
+Will the Accelerate: High-Dosage Tutoring allocation require us to deduct indirect costs?

-No, Indirect cost rates are utilized for federal grant programs to supplement LEAs for expenditures that cannot be directly charged to the grant.
-Indirect cost rates do not apply to state appropriations.
+No, indirect cost rates are utilized for federal grant programs to supplement LEAs for expenditures that cannot be directly charged to the allocation.
+Indirect cost rates do not apply to state allocations.
 Although the allocations may be tracked through the eGMS system, not all awards included in the system have indirect cost rates applied to them.